Joel-Singh/summer-scholars/VoiceProseProposal.typ

 - I would choose the 8 week option from May 25th to July 17th to avoid clashing with IDC

+- Need to confirm Dr. Currin would be around for weeks 1, 2, 7, and 8.
+Those are the important weeks I would need help.

-- Week 1: Preliminary Study to measure how well text is inputted by my target group of people
+- Week 1, May 25th to May 31st: Preliminary Study to measure how well text is inputted by my target group of people
-- Week 2: Wizard Of Oz study to figure out the best features for the software
+- Week 2, June 1st to June 7th: Wizard Of Oz study to figure out the best features for the software
-- Week 3 - 5: Development of the software necessary
+- Week 3 - 6, June 8th to June 28th: Development of the software necessary
-- Week 6 - 7: Another session to measure the effectiveness of the software and compare it to the previous measured baseline
+- Week 7 - 8, June 29th to July 17th: Another session to measure the effectiveness of the software and compare it to the previous measured baseline
-- Week 8: Modifying software

 == Bibliography

 == Future

-- How to start the IRB?
+- Start the IRB ?
 - Finding Partipcants for my study?
+- Further research to figure out a text input method?
+- Methods: The specific statistical methods for the study
+- The questions to ask for the preliminary session?
+- The questions to ask for the Wizard Of Oz session?
+- The questions to ask for the final session?
+- The method by which the software would be coded (i.e roughly how would I go about it)

 I plan to do further research this weekend to hammer down an alternative input method.
 And then schedule another meeting before winter break to focus my